 Calcium imaging data promises to transform the field of neuroscience by making it possible to record from large populations of neurons simultaneously.
 However, determining the exact moment in time at which a neuron spikes, from a calcium imaging data set, amounts to a non-trivial deconvolution problem which is of critical importance for downstream analyses.
-While a number of formulations have been proposed for this task in the recent literature, in this paper we focus on a formulation recently proposed in Jewell and Witten (2018.
+While a number of formulations have been proposed for this task in the recent literature, in this article, we focus on a formulation recently proposed in Jewell and Witten (2018.
 Exact spike train inference via ℓ0 optimization.
 The Annals of Applied Statistics 12(4), 2457–2482) that can accurately estimate not just the spike rate, but also the specific times at which the neuron spikes.
-We develop a much faster online algorithm for solving the optimization problem of Jewell and Witten (2017) that can be used to deconvolve a fluorescence trace of 100,000 timesteps in less than a second.
-Furthermore, this algorithm overcomes a technical challenge of Jewell and Witten (2017) by avoiding the occurrence of so-called "negative" spikes.
-We demonstrate that this algorithm has superior performance relative to existing methods for spike deconvolution on calcium imaging datasets that were recently released as part of the spikefinder challenge.
+We develop a much faster algorithm that can be used to deconvolve a fluorescence trace of 100 000 timesteps in less than a second.
+Furthermore, we present a modification to this algorithm that precludes the possibility of a “negative spike”.
+We demonstrate the performance of this algorithm for spike deconvolution on calcium imaging datasets that were recently released as part of the spikefinder challenge.
 The algorithm presented in this article was used in the Allen Institute for Brain Science’s "platform paper" to decode neural activity from the Allen Brain Observatory; this is the main scientific paper in which their data resource is presented.

 In recent years, new technologies in neuroscience have made it possible to measure the activities of large numbers of neurons in behaving animals.
 For each neuron, a fluorescence trace is measured; this can be seen as a first-order approximation of the neuron's activity over time.
 Determining the exact time at which a neuron spikes on the basis of its fluorescence trace is an important open problem in the field of computational neuroscience.
 Recently, a convex optimization problem involving an L1 penalty was proposed for this task.
 In this paper, we slightly modify that recent proposal by replacing the L1 penalty with an L0 penalty.
 In stark contrast to the conventional wisdom that L0 optimization problems are computationally intractable, we show that the resulting optimization problem can be efficiently solved for the global optimum using an extremely simple and efficient dynamic programming algorithm.